1861 Komenský: Orbit and classification

 Komenský is a member of the Eos family (606), the largest asteroid family in the outer main belt consisting of nearly 10,000 asteroids.
 It orbits the Sun in the outer main-belt at a distance of 2.8–3.2 AU once every 5 years and 3 months (1,918 days).
 Its orbit has an eccentricity of 0.06 and an inclination of 10° with respect to the ecliptic.
-Komenskýs observation arc begins with its official discovery observation, as no precoveries and no previous identifications were made.
+Komenský's observation arc begins with its official discovery observation, as no precoveries and no previous identifications were made.

 Physical characteristics

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Komenský measures 14.8 kilometers in diameter and its surface has an albedo of 0.158.
 Based on an absolute magnitude of 11.7, and assuming an albedo in the range of 0.05 to 0.25, the asteroid has a generic mean diameter of 12 to 28 kilometers.
-As of 2016, Komenskýs composition, rotation period and shape remain unknown.
+As of 2016, Komenský's composition, rotation period and shape remain unknown.